Parallelization of Non-linear State-Space Models: Scaling Up Liquid-Resistance Liquid-Capacitance Networks for Efficient Sequence Modeling: Introduction

 \section{Introduction}

-With the advent of linear state space models (LSSMs), more and more architectures have emerged, with increasingly better accuracy and efficiency.
-While LSSMs can be efficiently parallelized, for example with the aid of the parallel scan operator, this is considerably more difficult for traditional, nonlinear state-space models (NSSMs).
-This lead to a decreasing interest in NSSMs, although these should arguably capture input correlations in a more refined way through their state.
+With the advent of linear structured state space models (SSMs), more and more architectures have emerged, with increasingly better accuracy and efficiency.
+While they can be efficiently parallelized, for example with the aid of the parallel scan operator, this is considerably more difficult for traditional, non-linear models.
+This led to a decreasing interest in non-linear recurrent neural networks (RNNs), although these should arguably capture input correlations in a more refined way through their state.

-Fortunately, recent work has shown how to apply the parallel scan operator to NSSMs, by linearizing them in every time step, and by implementing this idea in their DEER framework~\cite{limparallelizing}.
-Unfortunately, the state-transition matrix (the Jacobian of the NSSM) was not diagonal, which precluded scaling it up to very long sequences.
-Subsequent work however, succeeded to scale up NSSMs by simply taking the diagonal of the Jacobian matrix, and stabilizing the DEER updates with trust regions.
+Fortunately, recent work has shown how to apply the parallel scan operator to non-linear RNNs, by linearizing them in every time step, and by implementing this idea in their DEER framework~\cite{limparallelizing}.
+Unfortunately, the state-transition matrix (the Jacobian of the model) was not diagonal, which precluded scaling it up to very long sequences.
+Subsequent work however, succeeded to scale up non-linear RNNs by simply taking the diagonal of the Jacobian matrix, and stabilizing the DEER updates with trust regions.
 They called this method ELK (evaluating Levenberg-Marquardt via Kalman)~\cite{gonzalez2024towards}.

-In this paper, we propose an alternative approach to scaling up NSSMs.
-Instead of disregarding the non diagonal elements of the NSSM Jacobian, which might contain important information about the multistep interaction among neurons along feedback loops, we learn an NSSM whose state-transition matrix is constrained to be diagonal, and whose entries depend on both the current state and current input.
-As for LSSMs, our main intuition is that intricate loops of the NSSM state-transition (neural connectivity) matrix, can be well summarized by its complex eigenvalues.
+In this paper, we propose an alternative approach to scaling up non-linear RNNs.
+Instead of disregarding the non-diagonal elements of the model's Jacobian, which might contain important information about the multistep interaction among neurons along feedback loops, we learn a model whose Jacobian matrix is constrained to be diagonal, and whose entries depend on both the current state and current input.
+As for linear SSMs, our main intuition is that intricate loops of the non-linear SSM state (neural connectivity) matrix can be well summarized by its complex eigenvalues.
 After all, the synaptic parameters define constant matrices that can be themselves diagonalized.